-Ankle fractures are one of the most common fractures.
+Ankle fractures are one of the most common fractures of the foot.
 A fracture is the same as a broken bone.
 However, fractures differ in severity based on whether they are displaced, meaning whether the fragments have moved relative to one another, and whether they are stable.
 Significant soft tissue injury may result in the bone being exposed to air, which is known as an open fracture, which is much less common than a closed fracture, where the skin is intact.

 The three major bone of the ankle are the tibia, which comprises the medial aspect in a structure called the medial malleolus, the fibula, which makes the lateral border of the ankle called the lateral malleolus, and the talus.